 The 9 best mind mapping tools in 2021

 Mindly for mobile mind mapping

 MindMeister for collaborating on a mind map with a team

 Ayoa for a modern approach to mind mapping

 SimpleMind for not having to subscribe to anything

 What makes for great mind mapping software?

-Gets out of the way.
-Mind mapping with a pen and paper is really easy.
-A digital approach is never going to be quite as simple, but after a short learning period, you shouldn't have to dig through menus or stop to think about how to do something basic.
-The app should just fade into the background like your web browser does.
+It gets out of the way.
+Mind mapping with a pen and paper is ridiculously easy.
+No app is ever going to be quite as simple, but they should come as close as possible.
+After a short learning period to get up to speed, you shouldn't have to stop and think to create a node, or dig through menus to connect two ideas.
+The app should just fade into the background—the same way your web browser does.